 What most players don’t realize is that an eligible tournament score under Section 10-3 of the USGA Handicap System Manual is a tournament score made within the current year or a tournament score contained within the player’s last twenty scores.
 All tournament scores posted will stay on a scoring record for a year from the date that they were shot.
 A tournament score may stay on a record longer if in a year it is still a part of the most recent twenty scores.
 The Handicap Committee at the golfer’s club, not the Texas Golf Association, may decide to override a reduction in certain cases.

-For more information, visit the Handicapping section of the USGA website (usga.org).
+For more information, visit the Handicapping section of the USGA website (http://www.usga.org/Handicapping.html).

 To correct or delete incorrect scores in your record, contact the handicap chairperson or the golf shop staff at your club.
 They will be able to make the corrections for you as the Texas Golf Association does not have the authority.
 This also applies to scores posted via the Internet.
-It may take a few days for the correction to become effective, because your club must make the change then send it to the GHIN server.
 Once this has been done, your handicap score history will be corrected.
 The scoring record, which appears online at www.ghin.com, will not be updated until the next Handicap Revision.
 However, if you click on “Recent Scores” the change will be reflected immediately.

 The USGA Handicap System allows individual clubs to decide whether or not they will permit their members to use the Internet option.
 Therefore, if the club does not allow GHIN Internet Posting, its members cannot use it.
-However, if a golfer is a member of a club that accepts Internet scores, scores can be posted directly to the Internet by clicking on the “Post Online” icon on the TGA website or by clicking on the “Post Scores” link at www.GHIN.com.
+However, if a golfer is a member of a club that accepts Internet scores, scores can be posted directly to the Internet by clicking on the “Post Score” tab on the TGA website (HERE), click on the “Post Scores” link at www.GHIN.com, or use the free GHIN mobile app.
 The scores will immediately become part of the golfer’s scoring record and be included in the golfer’s USGA Handicap Index by the next revision.
-The scores will appear on the club’s handicap computer the next time the club connects to the GHIN network.
+The scores will also appear on the club’s handicap computer.

 To protect the security and privacy of our members, the Texas Golf Association nor GHIN gives out member numbers to the general public; therefore, you cannot find that number on either Web site.
 You can, however, search by name and state.
 The result will show all Association members with that name and the club they belong to.
 Please note that the search is “nickname” sensitive, so should you type in a first name of William and the member has been entered as Bill or Billy, no member information will appear.
 Once you select the member you will be able to view his or her current Handicap Index and scoring history, but you will not see a member number.
 If Club Professionals, Handicap Chairpersons or members themselves need to verify indexes, they may do so by calling the Texas Golf Association directly at 214.468.8942.